tempesta-tech/tempesta-test/README.md

 - All hosts except previous one: `sftp-server`
 - Host for running TempestaFW: Linux kernel with Tempesta, TempestaFW sources, `systemtap`, `tcpdump`, `bc`
-- Host for running server: `nginx`, web content directory accessible by nginx
+- Host for running server: `nginx`, web content directory accessible by nginx, nginx should not be running before the tests start

 `wrk` is an HTTP benchmarking tool, available from [Github](https://github.com/wg/wrk).